 Stack Overflow is a Q&A board for technical information and theoretical discussions about coding.

-Operating since 2008 with 14 million registered users who have asked 21 million questions, the site serves as an encyclopedic repository of knowledge for programmers.
+Operating since 2008 with 14 million registered users who have asked 21 million questions, it serves as an encyclopedic repository of knowledge for programmers.
 Common issues related to a wide variety of technical topics and complex problems have been addressed on the site.